-Now you’ve finished granting the access.
-Then check if your microphone can pick up your voice as intended.
+Now that you’ve granted the access, check if your microphone can pick up your voice as intended.
 If not, please proceed to the next fix.

 Fix 2 – Check your microphone settings

 The wrong settings, such as the microphone being muted or not set as the default device or the too low volume, will prevent you from using the microphone normally on Zoom.
-Follow the steps to configure everything in the settings correctly.
+So, make sure to configure everything in the settings correctly.

 1) On your keyboard, press the Windows logo key and R at the same time to open the Run box.
 Then, type control and click OK.